Horsemanship Program at Triangle Cross Ranch

 Horsemanship is an essential component of our programs for troubled youth.
 Like the young men at Triangle Cross Ranch, our horses come from many backgrounds and include Quarter Horses, Arabian, Paint Horse, and Mustangs.
-For most boys, bonding with a particular horse is immediate and the effect is profound, proving the old saying, “The outside of a horse is good for the inside of a man.”
+For most boys, bonding with a particular horse creates an immediate and profound connection.
+This proves the old saying, “the outside of a horse is good for the inside of a man.”

-But it’s also true that “Many horses make a horseman,” so we expose boys to multiple horses shortly after they arrive.
-Some at-risk troubled teens have never been close to a horse—or even seen one in person—and the experience can contribute greatly to a young man’s healing process.
+However, it’s also true that “many horses make a horseman.”
+Because of this, we expose boys to multiple horses shortly after they arrive.
+Some at-risk troubled teens have never been close to a horse, or even seen one in person, and the experience can contribute greatly to a young man’s healing process.

 Students ride horses as part of our troubled teen program.
-Combined with our outdoor work adventure, this helps young men overcome substance abuse.
+Combined with our outdoor work adventure, this helps young men overcome substance abuse and other behavioral issues.
 During the lifestyle changes that boys go through upon arrival, the horse plays an important role in the “Real Life” therapy for the troubled youth.
 Several staff members here at Triangle Cross Ranch are certified in equine therapy and they use horses to assist the young men in our troubled youth programs in recognizing and overcoming his problems.

 As at-risk troubled teens enter our initial Program they are introduced a simpler, but more demanding life.
 And while each teen is expected to pull his own weight and contribute to the completion of daily chores, this is not a “boot camp” for troubled teens.
 At our boarding school for troubled boys, they live in a log house and cook their food in a log kitchen or outdoors.
-Duties include:
+These physical tasks help develop a culture and attitude of care and responsibility in a teen boy.

 - Irrigate crops